GabrielFerreiraDoPrado/digital-gym/README.md

 • Create a back-end project using Springboot

-• Study about Object Relational Mapping (ORM)
+• Study Object Relational Mapping (ORM)

 • Use Spring Data JPA